w3c/wai-course-list/README.md

 ## Important Notes

 Unless otherwise specified the form Submission calls the Netlify Function in the production deploy of the wai-website.
-It is possibe to override with a DEBUG option in the submission filer to use a local function.
+It is possible to override with a DEBUG option in the submission filer to use a local function.
 This is for testing code changes locally.
 The Netlify Function processes the submitted form encoded data and passes as JSON to a GitHub action in wai-course-list repo.
-It also addes a couple of extra fields
+It also adds a couple of extra fields.

-The Netlify console web app lets you view the [wai-website Function logs](https://app.netlify.com/sites/wai-website/functions/list-submission) which may help if their are errors.
-They are only kept 7 days
+The Netlify console web app lets you view the [wai-website Function logs](https://app.netlify.com/sites/wai-website/functions/list-submission) which may help if there are errors.
+They are only kept 7 days.

-There is a DEBUG option in the sumbission file to cause the Funtion to not call git hub and redirect to the outcome page but to return the json and form data.
-Make sure to comment ou this andotehr options before checking in.
+There is a DEBUG option in the sumbission file to cause the Function to not call github and redirect to the outcome page but to return the json and form data.
+Make sure to comment out this and other options before checking in.